Skip to content

 States

-- Only Completedstates (Completed last step and Not) can be clickable and therefore can have :hover, :active, :focus and disabled states.
+• Only Finished states can be clickable and therefore can have Hover, Active, Focus and Locked states.

-- Uncompleted states are unreachable (Disabled) steps in the process, shown as faded.
+• Unfinished states are unreachable (Locked) steps in the process, shown as faded.

 INFO